rajkumardusad/rajkumardusad/README.md

 🌈 I’m interested in web development and computer science

-🌱 I’m currently learning JavaScript
+🌱 I’m currently learning Go and JavaScript

-💞️ I like JavaScript
+💞️ I like Go and JavaScript

 <!---
 rajkumardusad/rajkumardusad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.